 Where does the bone come from?

-How long can I wait before my dental implant?
+How long after bone grafting should I wait before having a dental implant placed?

 It depends on how extensive the graft is.
-Major grafts may need a few months to fully unite with your original jaw to the point where it can support the implant.
+Major grafts may need a few months to fully unite with your original jawbone before it can support the implant.
 For a minor graft, you might be able to get the dental implant at the same time or shortly after your bone graft.
-Dr. Ryan Mendro can give you a more personalized estimate.
+Our periodontists can give you a more personalized estimate.

 To learn more, call us at 407-378-0877.